BusinessOpeen/angular/aio/content/getting-started/index.md

 {@a components}
 ## Components

-*Components* let you create reusable sets of UI functionality.
+*Components* define areas of responsibility in your UI let you reuse these sets of UI functionality.
 You've already built one with the product list component.

 A component is comprised of three things: